-The actual traffic noise at a particular address depends not only on how many cars, trains and planes pass by at which distance.
+The actual transportation noise at a particular address depend on how many cars, trains and planes pass by at which distance.
 The terrain also plays a role - in built-up residential areas or a hilly landscape, sound is propagated differently than in a flat, open area.
-The NORAH acoustics experts also took this into account: with the aid of a three-dimensional terrain model they calculated the individual noise levels at the addresses of all study participants.
+The NORAH acoustics experts also took this into account: with the aid of a three-dimensional terrain model they calculated the individual sound levels at the addresses of all study participants.

-WELL PROTECTED DATA
+WELL-PROTECTED DATA